 • Log onto the court session at least 15 minutes prior to your scheduled time.
 This will allow you the opportunity to resolve any technical issues.
 Remember to click yes when you get a message from your electronic device asking for permission to access your camera and microphone.

 • After you are admitted into the main room, your microphone will be muted and remain muted until your case is called.
 A brief explanation of the process will be given and then you will be put in a breakout room.
 You will wait in the breakout room for the prosecutor to join the room to discuss your case privately.
 No one else will be in the room so no one can hear your conversation.
-Note: the prosecutor will be speaking to everyone scheduled for court so you may be waiting for a while.
+Note: the prosecutor will be speaking to everyone scheduled for court so there will be a wait.
 When you are done leave the breakout room not the meeting.

 • When the Judge takes the bench everyone's microphones will remain muted.
-The court will request that you unmute your mic when your case is called.
+The court will request that you unmute your mic and turn your camera on when your case is called.

 • Upon completion of your case, the judge will excuse you.
 Your microphone will once again be muted at which point you may leave the session / meeting.